-Written by the Division of Social Accountability
+Written by Lisa Yeo, Division of Social Accountability Strategist, U of S

-Our division was established in 2011 to promote and support the college’s social accountability promise – a promise to direct its Clinical, Advocacy, Research and Education (CARE Model) activities towards the priority health needs of the communities we serve.
+The Division of Social Accountability, CoM was established in 2011 to promote and support the college’s social accountability promise – a promise to direct its Clinical, Advocacy, Research and Education (CARE Model) activities towards the priority health needs of the communities we serve.
 We see this promise reflected in the 2017-2022 College of Medicine Strategic Plan and mission statement of our college.
 It’s a promise to address community health needs, but it’s also much more than that.